Quebec’s Fins, Feathers & Fall Colours

 Adapt each day in the field based on conditions, ensuring you’re always in the right place at the right time

-Receive guidance tailored to your individual skill level - we meet you where you’re at, whether beginner or advanced
+Receive guidance tailored to your photography skill level - whether beginner or advanced

-Take part in group discussions, image reviews, and shared learning moments that deepen your understanding
+Take part in group photo discussions, image reviews, and shared learning moments that deepen your abilities

 Benefit from a collaborative environment where questions, experimentation, and creativity are encouraged